Christian Program for boys that also offers vocational experiences!

-When you want to find a Christian Boarding School for boys that also offers vocational training that can lead your young boy, ages 10-17, to a successful and productive career, please consider Triangle Cross Boys Ranch.
+When looking for a school that can lead your young boy, ages 10-17, to a successful and productive career, please consider Triangle Cross Ranch, LLC.

-While enrolled at Triangle Cross Boys Ranch, your boy will explore many vocation and job options that fit his personality and gifts, as well as learn new skills and gain valuable work experience that can lead to his best career.
-Here’s an example of what your boy may choose to do after enrolling in our vocational program at Triangle Cross Boys Ranch—become a Carpenter!
+While enrolled at Triangle Cross Ranch, LLC, your boy will explore many vocation and job options that fit his personality and gifts, learn new skills, and gain valuable work experience that can lead to his best career.
+Here’s an example of what your boy may do after enrolling in our vocational experiences at Triangle Cross Ranch, LLC—become a Carpenter!

 Who is a Carpenter?

 A carpenter works with wood and other materials to construct, install, and maintain buildings and other objects like cabinets or furniture.
 They can work on residential (homes, apartments, etc.), commercial (hotels, offices, etc.), and industrial (bridges, power plants, etc.) projects.
 1

 Carpenters tend to be predominantly realistic individuals, meaning they often enjoy working outdoors or applying themselves to a hands-on project.
 They also tend to be conventional, meaning that they are usually detail-oriented and organized and like working in a structured environment.
 6

 Different types of carpenters: